MicrosoftDocs/architecture-center/docs/guide/microsoft-cloud/create-run-secure-applications.md

 ---
-title: Focus on security
+title: Create and run secure applications
 description: Learn how to use the unified collection of services that the Microsoft Cloud provides to improve security.
-author: scottboc
+author: DanWahlin
-ms.author: scottboc
+ms.author: dwahlin
+ms.contributors: dwahlin-5182022
 ms.date: 05/24/2022
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: azure-guide
+categories:
+  - developer-tools
 products:
   - azure
   - power-platform
   - github
   - azure-devops
   - m365
-categories:
-  - developer-tools
+ms.custom:
-ms.custom: fcp
+  - fcp
+  - team=cloud_advocates
 ---

-# Focus on security
+# 5. Create and run secure applications

+> [!Note]
+> This is article 5 of 6 in **Build applications on the Microsoft Cloud**

 Good security protects your systems, and therefore your organization, against accidental and intentional damage.
-It assures that only the right people can access your resources, and minimizes the possibility that they can do inadvertent harm.
+It assures that only the right people can access your resources and minimizes the possibility that they can do inadvertent harm.
 It also warns you of dangers, violations, and other important security events.

 This article discusses ways that Microsoft Cloud can help you secure your systems.